jrean/askjong.com/articles/resolve-from-laravel-container.md

 ### Constructor Dependency Injection

-> The instance is available for the entiere class.
+> The instance is available for the entire class.

 Type hint the **contract** (interface) `\Illuminate\Contracts\Container\Container`.